Pet Sounds: Initial reactions

-Aftermath, Smile, and spiritual successors
+Smile and spiritual successors

-Wilson later stated that while Pet Sounds was well received in Britain, he viewed its commercial underperformance in the U.S. as the collective public rejection of his artistry.
-His wife recalled that the tepid response "destroyed Brian", causing him to lose faith in music and others: "then when people would talk about it later, tell him how great it was, even if it was just a year later, he didn't want to hear about it.
-It reminded him of failing.
-And then he was more tortured."
-Reflecting on his brother's disappointment, Carl called the album "like going to church, a labor of love", and lamented that Brian missed experiencing its British success firsthand during the band's late 1966 UK tour, where its "full impact" became evident.

-Asher recalled that neither he nor Brian initially regarded Pet Sounds as a "masterpiece", stating he was primarily impressed by its production and viewed it as a way to demonstrate rock's potential as a mature art form to figures like his parents and advertising colleagues.
-In 1975, Taylor stated that Wilson remained unfazed by the album's commercial performance, instead focusing on surpassing contemporaries such as the Beatles and the Rolling Stones.
+Wilson later stated that while Pet Sounds was well received in Britain, he viewed its underperformance in the U.S. as a public rejection of his artistry.
+His wife recalled that the tepid response "destroyed Brian", causing him to lose faith in music.
+Reflecting on his brother's disappointment, Carl described making the album as like "going to church" and lamented that Brian missed experiencing its British success during the band's late 1966 UK tour.
+(Note: Asher recalled that neither he nor Brian initially regarded Pet Sounds as a "masterpiece", stating he was primarily impressed by its production and viewed it as a way to demonstrate rock's potential as a mature art form to figures like his parents and advertising colleagues.
+Taylor stated that Wilson had remained unfazed by the album's commercial performance, instead focusing on surpassing contemporaries such as the Beatles and the Rolling Stones.)